310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu, these kinds of things are sort of fun for me, though… waah~ this is such pretty art.
+fufu, these kinds of things are sort of [fun] for me, though… waah~ this is such pretty [art].

-hrm, so how do i read this? am i meant to follow the line of words? it is a little difficult…
+hm, so how do i read this? am i meant to follow the line of words? it is a little difficult…

-wow, so this is a manga…♪
+wow, so this is a [manga]…♪
 {% endbubble %}

 {% bubble Keito %}